 - Personalized group training sessions for student organizations including bystander intervention education

-- New in 2021: Is Drinking In Your Job Description for upperclassmen who are seeking internships, in internships, or considering how alcohol in the workplace should be handled during holiday parties, work happy hours, and even interviews.
+- New in 2022: Is Drinking In Your Job Description for upperclassmen who are seeking internships, are in internships, or are considering how alcohol in the workplace should be handled during holiday parties, work happy hours, and even interviews.
 Email firstname.lastname@example.org to request this workshop for your group or team.

 Services for Faculty: